pradyot-09/DL-Reproducibility-Project/blog.md

 Thus, distillation is a technique aiming to transfer the knowledge acquired by a cumbersome model (teacher) to a simpler one (student): very complex models could be computationally expensive to deploy in a production environment, hence the advantage of having a smaller and lighter model with the same knowledge.

+Before we get into the contents of what we've tried to reproduce and how exactly, we want to tell you that we have done this reproduction study as part of a course of the Computer Science Master at the Technical University of Delft, the Netherlands.
+We, among others, have reproduced one of many papers.
+All of these reproduction studies can be found behind the following link: https://reproducedpapers.org/.
+All of these papers are reproduced by these Master students and we would like to ask you to check out their efforts as well, there are really a lot of interesting ones among them!

-We will start by describing how we structured our teacher and student models and how did we train the latter to mimic the former.
-Then we will describe our experiments and results, comparing these to the authors achievements.
+Now to get back to our own reproduction effort.
+We will start by describing how we structured our teacher and student models and how did we train the latter to mimic the former in the next section about our methodology.
+In this same section we will also elaborate on the CNN we created ourselves to outperform the FFN.
+Then we will describe our experimental setup and lastly the results, which we also compare to the authors achievements.

 ## Methodology